 “In conclusion, the sheer amount of expertise I have witnessed over the course of my one-year internship is truly invaluable.
 I’ve learnt far more than I possibly imagined and I am confident there is so much more to learn as I go into the next chapter of my life at Daylesford.
 I’ve noticed that my confidence in cooking has improved and I feel as if my experiences mean I can offer insight into seasonal food and the message of organic farming.”

-If you or someone you know would benefit from our internship programme at Daylesford, please contact John Hardwick by emailing firstname.lastname@example.org.
+If you or someone you know would benefit from our internship programme at Daylesford, please contact Joel Stevens by emailing firstname.lastname@example.org.
 Experience is not necessary, but a great attitude is essential.